 Cinnamon is known to have been used by humans for thousands of years—as early as 2,000 B.C. and was once more valuable than gold.
 In Egypt it was used for embalming and religious practices.

 The amount of benefits you can receive from putting just a little bit of cinnamon to your morning brew is beyond any taste buds.
+Such as an increased boost in energy and intake of antioxidants.
 There is no reason to not give it a try unless you absolutely hate cinnamon.

 Remember if you want to add cinnamon to your coffee grinder you should always use the Ceylon cinnamon.